Trump administration revokes Obama-era transgender health protection

-WASHINGTON -- The Trump administration Friday finalized a regulation that overturns Obama-era protections for transgender people against sex discrimination in health care.
+WASHINGTON -- In a move applauded by President Donald Trump's conservative religious base, his administration on Friday finalized a rule that overturns Obama-era protections for transgender people against sex discrimination in health care.

-The policy shift, long-sought by the president's religious and socially conservative supporters, defines gender as a person's biological sex.
-The Obama regulation defined gender as a person's internal sense of being male, female, neither or a combination.
+The Department of Health and Human Services said it will enforce sex discrimination protections "according to the plain meaning of the word 'sex' as male or female and as determined by biology."
+This rewrites an Obama-era regulation that sought a broader understanding shaped by a person's internal sense of being male, female, neither or a combination.

-LGBTQ groups say explicit protections are needed for people seeking sex-reassignment treatment, and even for transgender people who need medical care for common conditions such as diabetes or heart problems.
+LGBTQ groups say explicit protections are needed for people seeking sex-reassignment treatment, and even for transgender people who need care for common illnesses such as diabetes or heart problems.

+But conservatives say the Obama administration exceeded its legal authority in broadly interpreting gender.

 Behind the dispute over legal rights is a medically recognized condition called "gender dysphoria" - discomfort or distress caused by a discrepancy between the gender that a person identifies as and the gender at birth.
 Consequences can include severe depression.
 Treatment can range from sex-reassignment surgery and hormones to people changing their outward appearance by adopting a different hairstyle or clothing.